Gift of Screws: Album history

 The album title existed as a solo album set for release in 2001 by Reprise Records.
 Songs were recorded between 1995 and 2000, some of which were performed and recorded live by Fleetwood Mac for their The Dance album and tour in 1997.
 They also feature contributions from bandmates Mick Fleetwood and John McVie.
-High-quality bootlegs of the Gift of Screws project, which had been mixed but not yet mastered, were publicly circulated for free MP3 download in October 2001.
+High-quality bootlegs of the Gift of Screws project, which had been mixed but not yet mastered, were publicly circulated in October 2001.

 Upon presenting the finished album to Reprise, Buckingham was advised to retain some of the material for a forthcoming Fleetwood Mac album.
 To this end, Buckingham contributed several of the songs towards the 2003 album Say You Will and ultimately his next solo project, Under the Skin, released in 2006.
-Buckingham mentioned in interviews upon the release of Under the Skin that his next album was to be more rock-oriented and would possibly feature contributions from Fleetwood and McVie.
-He also expressed interest in working with another producer on the album and giving his record label more creative control over the final product, adding that he would be open to re-record some of his existing material."
+Buckingham mentioned in interviews upon the release of Under the Skin that his next album would be more rock-oriented and potentially feature contributions from Fleetwood and McVie.
+He also expressed interest in working with another producer on the album and giving his record label more creative control over the final product, adding that he would be open to re-record some of his existing material.

 "The Right Place to Fade", "Wait for You", and the title track were all part of the original track listing for Gift of Screws.
 Buckingham remarked that "there were a few stragglers and those three were sort of put on the shelves.
 And I really didn't expect them to find a home...But once these songs started wanting to rock, I realized that these songs had in fact found a home."
-He commented that these songs could have been used as Fleetwood Mac songs with additional involvement from other members of the band and expressed his opinion that "there's never been any one thing that defines something as a Fleetwood Mac song or a solo song" other than the musical project that is being pursued at the time.
-He also thought that Fleetwood would have "loved to have the song 'Gift of Screws' on a Fleetwood Mac album so could've played it on stage."
+He believed that these songs could have been used for Fleetwood Mac with additional involvement from other members of the band and expressed his opinion that "there's never been any one thing that defines something as a Fleetwood Mac song or a solo song".
+He also thought that Fleetwood would have "loved to have the song 'Gift of Screws' on a Fleetwood Mac album so [he] could've played it on stage."